odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 All HTTP request will run in-memory without a webserver.

-Depending on your needs you can choose wheter you want to run your test against a test database (with fixtures) or just against a mocked dataset (data provider).
+Depending on your needs, you can choose to run your test against a test database (with fixtures) or only against a mocked data set (data provider).

 Let's assume that you have implemented a RESTful API with the Slim Framework.
 For this purpose, we are going to implement a test to check the functionality of the endpoint(s).